How to use the YuJa video editor

 - Video preview: this will play the video for you so you can view where you’d like to make edits.

 - The timeline: contains the streams of your video, Use the timeline marker (blue vertical line) to select a point on the timeline you wish to edit from.
+The timeline may be zoomed in when you enter.
+Click the magnifiers or use the slider to zoom in and out and see more of the timeline.

 - Streams: the primary stream would typically be your recorded screen with a potential secondary stream being any webcam feed you included.
 There will also be a wavelength which shows the audio levels.
 There may be instances where you have a third stream, or where the primary stream is a webcam feed when screen capture isn’t included.